sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 Now the view controller's only concerns are configuring and managing the various views with data from the view-model, and letting the view-model know when relevant user input occurs that needs to change data upstream.
 The view controller doesn't need to know about web service calls, Core Data, model objects[^exposing-models], etc.

 The view-model will live as a property on the view controller.
 The view controller knows about the view-model and it's public properties, but the view-model knows nothing about the view controller.
 You should already feel better about this design as we have better separation of concerns going on here.

+Another way to help you understand how our components fit together, and where the responsibilities fall, is to look at a layer diagram our our new application building blocks.

+-- Incorporate Dave's Diagram here and give credit --

 ## View-Model and View Controller, together but separate